inialdan/inialdan/README.md

 ### Hi there 👋

 I am Aldan Rizki Santosa.
 IT Full-Stack Developer.
-I have experienced with Web App Development, Android App Development using Yii2 Framework, Kotlin/Java.
+I live in Bogor, Jawa Barat, Indonesia.
+I have experienced with Web App Development using Yii2 Framework, Yii2 RESTfull API, Android App Development using Kotlin/Java.

 📫 You can reach me on:
 - LinkedIn: [Aldan Rizki Santosa ](https://www.linkedin.com/in/inialdan)